 The RYA, Royal Yachting Association is the English and worldwide standard for international recognition.
-"De Zeezeilers is a RYA Trainings Centre.
-The levels are comparable with the CWO, but not interchangeable, you can easily continue with the RYA.
+The Dutch Offshore Sailing Acedemy/Zeezeilers.nl is a RYA Trainings Centre.
+The levels are comparable with the Dutch CWO, but not interchangeable.
 Qualification as a RYA Yachtmaster™ is the ultimate aim of many skippers, both professional and recreational.
-Take a look to the Tailor-made programs to your specific knowledge and skills.
-Check our Course leader for:
+Curious about where you are in the scheme?
+Please contact us for advise.

 - Qualifying Miles and passages to Yachtmaster Offshore